Import.io vs In-house Scraping:

 “Build and run the pipeline”

-You own the whole stack:
+The engineering team owns the whole stack:

-• extraction code (selectors, parsers, renderers)
+• Extraction code (selectors, parsers, renderers)

-• job orchestration (scheduling, retries, backfills)
+• Job orchestration (scheduling, retries, backfills)

-• anti-blocking (rotating IPs, fingerprints, headless browsers)
+• Anti-blocking (rotating IPs, fingerprints, headless browsers)

-• monitoring/alerting and incident response
+• Monitoring and alerting with internal incident response

-• validation, dedupe, schema management
+• Validation, dedupe, and schema management

 Reliability when websites change